We’re all busy – between work, school, family, friends, pets, exercising, errands… whew.

 Your smart devices can also take care of having food from local eateries sent to your doorstep.
 Apps like Postmates, Grubhub and UberEats offer fast deliveries from your favorite restaurants, and even keep track of your past orders so you can quickly do a reorder when you’re craving chicken fried rice yet again a week later.

-If you have the right skills enabled on your smart home device, even they can help to order a pizza without lifting a finger.
+Learn how to enable skills on your Alexa or your Google home devices, and they can also help to order a pizza without lifting a finger.

 Always know who’s knocking on your door by using a smart doorbell camera.
 There are now plenty of options on the market, with many features to choose from to best fit your home and needs.
 Some grocery delivery services don’t require that you be home to receive your order, so you can also have them placed in a spot within your camera’s viewing range so you can make sure they’re safe until you arrive.

 Want to discover more ways that the tech you already own can help to make life easier?
-Our experts are here to help you get the most out of the tech you love and rely on.
+Asurion Experts are here to help you get the most out of the tech you love and rely on.